Latest Videos from CTV Saskatoon

 The 20 offences occurred between 1997 and 2015.

 He said the defence is anticipating a sentence in the double digits.
-Wolfe is scheduled back court to begin the sentencing process on April 3.
+Wolfe is scheduled back in court on April 3 to begin the sentencing process.